tomato42/tls13-spec/draft-ietf-tls-tls13.md

 current connection state (see {{the-security-parameters}}) from the security parameters provided by the handshake protocol.

-The master secret is expanded into a sequence of secure bytes, which is then split to a client write encryption key and a server write encryption key.
+The relevant secret is expanded into a sequence of secure bytes, which is then split to a client write encryption key and a server write encryption key.
 Each of these is generated from the byte sequence in that order.
 Unused values are empty.

-When keys are generated, the current master secret (MS) is used as an entropy source.
-For handshake records, this means the hs_master_secret.
-For application data records, this means the regular master_secret.
+When keys are generated, the current secret is used as an entropy source.

+* For handshake records, this means the ephemeral secret (ES)
+* For early handshake and application data records, this means the static secret (SS).
+* For ordinary application data records, this means the master secret.

 To generate the key material, compute

-       key_block = PRF(MS,
+       key_block = PRF(Secret,
                        "key expansion",
                        session_hash);

-where MS is the relevant master secret and session_hash is the value defined in {{the-session-hash}}.
+where Secret is the relevant secret and session_hash is the value defined in {{the-session-hash}}.
 The PRF is computed enough times to generate the necessary amount of data for the key_block, which is then partitioned as follows:

        client_write_key[SecurityParameters.enc_key_length]
        server_write_key[SecurityParameters.enc_key_length]